TanSaeed/School-Dashboard/README.md

 ## Technologies

--Visual Studio: HTML, CSS, JavaScript, C#.
+- Visual Studio: HTML, CSS, JavaScript, C#.
--Hosting: Azure.
+- Hosting: Azure.
--Programing Paradigm: Agile SCRUM methodology with a team, MV 5 Controller.
+- Programing Paradigm: Agile SCRUM methodology with a team, MV 5 Controller.

 ## Features

--Teacher can make tests
+- Teacher can make tests
--Teacher can add questions to test
+- Teacher can add questions to test
--Test is randomized and can be taken by anyone -Questions and answers are calculated
+- Test is randomized and can be taken by anyone
+- Questions and answers are calculated
--Score is shown at the end
+- Score is shown at the end
--Students can register
+- Students can register
--Data for questions, tests, and users are stored in the database
+- Data for questions, tests, and users are stored in the database

 ## Documanttion